EasonLiaw/mentalhealth_status_classification/README.md

 ---
 After performing Exploratory Data Analysis, the following steps are performed initially on the entire dataset before performing further data preprocessing and model training:

-i) Removing "Wafer" column, which is an ID representation of a given row
+i) Filter data where respondent provides permission to use questionnaire (Use_questionnaire feature)

+ii) Derive target variable based on features related to Me and My Feelings questionnaire.

+iii) Reformat time related features (i.e Timestamp, Birthdate, Sleeptime_ytd and Awaketime_today) to appropriate form

+iv) Removing list of irrelevant colummns identified from dataset (i.e. unique identifier features, features related to target variable to prevent target leakage and LSOA related features that have direct one to one relationship with WIMD related features)

-ii) Checking for duplicated rows and remove if exist
+v) Checking for duplicated rows and remove if exist

-iii) Split dataset into features and target labels with values of -1 replaced as 0 (non-faulty).
+vi) Split dataset into features and target labels.

-iv) Adding missing indicator (binary value) for all continuous features

-v) Adding zero value indicator (binary value) for all continuous features with more than 1% having zero values

-vi) Remove all features that have low variance (less than 2%)
+vii) Perform missing imputation on categorical variables based on highest frequency for every category.

-vii) Save reduced set of features and target values into 2 different CSV files (X.csv and y.csv) for further data preprocessing with pipelines to reduce data leakage.
+viii) Save reduced set of features and target values into 2 different CSV files (X.csv and y.csv) for further data preprocessing with pipelines to reduce data leakage.

 For more details of which features have been initially removed from the dataset, refer to the following CSV file: <b>Columns_Drop_from_Original.csv</b>

-In addition, the following pickle files (with self-explanatory names) have been created inside Intermediate_Train_Results folder during this stage which will be used later on during data preprocessing on test data batch:
+In addition, the following pickle files (with self-explanatory names) have been created inside Intermediate_Train_Results folder during this stage which may be used later on during data preprocessing on test data:
-- <b>AddMissingIndicator.pkl</b>
-- <b>Dropconstantfeatures.pkl</b>
-- <b>ZeroIndicator.pkl</b>
+- <b>CategoryImputer.pkl</b>

 ## Machine Learning Pipelines Configuration
 ---